Coderx7/neural-net-house-number-recognition/README.md

 It should run very quickly on a g2.2 EC2 instance and save that file.
 You can then inspect it with the (rough) process_predictions.py.

+### Where we go from here:

+- We would like a more structured, versatile Python program to iterate over the entire fullsize image folder, create the suggested bbox csv file, and also read the dataset's labels/bboxes for storage in another file.
+- We would like some basic way to determine how well we're doing at recognition+classification.
+That involves comparing *all bounding boxes and all labels* of our data with *all bounding boxes and all labels* provided to us in the full SVHN dataset.
+- We would like higher than 91% accuracy in our digit classifier.
+- We would like a neat folder architecture such that the entire git repository can be cloned directly into Caffe ready to run.

 Notes 3/19: